Seagrasses provide one of the most environmentally valuable habitats on the planet.

 What can be done?

 With the correct approach, the decline of underwater seagrass meadows can be reversed.
 Wide scale reforestation would provide a unique solution that would help protect global food security and preserve habitats for iconic and endangered species.
 Perhaps most importantly, large amounts of additional Blue Carbon would be absorbed in the process, mitigating climate change.

-The Temperate Seagrass Restoration Plan
+Our Temperate Seagrass Restoration Plan

 Seagrass restoration has been shown to be successful in the United States and Scandinavia, these efforts have been over many years with many different techniques tested before a suitable method was found.